Amazon Stock Price Prediction

 Downsides To Consider Before Investing In Amazon Stock

 Not all of Amazon’s investments have been wise moves.
 Its recent investment in EV manufacturer Rivian proved to be a questionable bet, as Amazon recorded a $3.9 billion loss in Q2 2022 in relation to the purchase of its shares.
 By October, Amazon had lost a whopping $11.5 billion on its investment in Rivian in 2022 alone.
-However, Amazon’s third-quarter net income included a pretax valuation gain of $1.1 billion from its Rivian stock.
+While Amazon’s third-quarter 2022 net income included a pretax valuation gain of $1.1 billion from its Rivian stock, it reported a $2.3 billion loss on its investment in Q4.

 Ongoing inflation concerns, dampened consumer sentiment and retractions in spending all have the potential to affect Amazon’s core businesses.
 Despite the rapid growth of AWS, other segments haven’t performed quite as well.

-Amazon reported a net loss in the first quarter of 2022, and one of the segments that saw declines was Amazon’s online stores.
-Costs to maintain these areas of the business have risen, and the worst may be to come as markets come to grips with the possibility of a recession.
-Even though results were gangbusters in Q2 2022, a full-blown recession would likely take some of the shine off those results.
+Amazon reported a net loss of $2.7 billion for the 2022 fiscal year.
+The segment that saw declines was Amazon’s online stores.
+Costs to maintain this area of the business have risen, and the worst may be to come as markets come to grips with the possibility of a recession.
+Even though sales have improved over the last three quarters, a full-blown recession would likely take some of the shine off those results.

 Is Amazon a Buy, Hold or Sell?

 Amazon has a consensus “buy” rating.
-Of 53 analysts polled by CNN Business, 41 have a “buy” rating, seven have an “outperform” rating, four have a “hold” rating and one recommends selling.
+Of 56 analysts polled by CNN Business, 43 have a “buy” rating, nine have an “outperform” rating, three have a “hold” rating and one recommends selling.

-If inflation were to continue out of control and a severe recession were to take hold in America, Amazon would likely suffer in the short term.
+If a severe recession were to take hold in America, Amazon would likely suffer in the short term.
 However, with Amazon’s long-term prospects still shining and the shares currently sitting in value territory, the stock could be a good buy for those with the right investment objectives and risk tolerance.

 FAQThe answers to these frequently asked questions might help you determine whether Amazon stock is a good fit for your portfolio.